Home Bank & Money transfers Opening a Bank Account in Australia

 6. Direct debit: here you authorise a third party to take money from your bank account at regular intervals (once a month, for example).
 This is very useful for recurring payments such as rent or your telephone bill.

-Closing your Australian bank account is even easier than opening it.
+Before leaving Australia, make sure to close your account properly.
 You can either go to your bank in person and ask or do it over the phone, from Australia or abroad.
 You will need to prove your identity and give your card details (number, expiry etc).

 Of course, remember to pay all your bills, fines and other charges before closing the account.